Spin Constraints on 4U 1630-47 via combined Continuum Fitting and Reflection methods: a comparative study using Frequentist and Bayesian statistics: Spectral analysis with statistics

-We again release the two additional degrees of freedom: $M_{\rm BH}$ and $d_{\rm BH}$.
-While for the \texttt{relxillCp} model, the fit statistics are not much influenced by the two additional free parameters, we see an improvement in the $\chi^2$ values for the analysis with \texttt{relxillNS}. $M_{\rm BH}$ is measured to be 6.5--13 $M_{\odot}$ and the distance is around 9--12 kpc.
+We again treat $M_{\rm BH}$ as an additional degree of freedom and observe an improvement in the $\chi^2$ values for the analysis with \texttt{relxillNS}. $M_{\rm BH}$ is measured to be 6.7--15 $M_{\odot}$. \texttt{relxillNS} is statistically preferred among the phenomenological models tested in this paper, but that is not the same as saying the physical origin of the disk illumination has been settled.